Are you looking real wedding advice?

 Karen and Tony, we absolutely loved your wedding day – thank you for inviting us (and Orla) to share in your very special day!
 Here are some more of my favourite photos of your day!

-Katie is one our brides over on @myweddingshop.ie who got married in Moyvalley Hotel & Golf Resort only a few weeks ago on the 1st of April.
-She is kindly sharing with us her top tips when planning your wedding and things she wished she knew which I love!
+Katie is one my brides over on Instagram page who got married in Moyvalley Hotel & Golf Resort on the 1st of April.
+2022.
+She is kindly sharing with us her top tips when she was planning her wedding and the things she wished she knew before her big day!

 Advice Katie was given that she strongly agree with: